Within National Park

-The cottage will comfortable accommodate four adults and an additional one or two children on the Z-bed in one of the bedrooms.
-Additionally the bothy can sleep up to three people, camp-bed style.
+The cottage will comfortably accommodate four adults and an additional one or two small children on the Z-bed in one of the bedrooms.
+And/or a couple of children can sleep in the bothy, camp-bed style.
+Dogs are most welcome.

 The ground floor living area of the cottage is completely open plan.
 Entering through the front door you are greeted by a spacious double height hall.
 Walk straight ahead to the kitchen, dining areas and wondrous views.
 Or take a left to the living room, passing the gallery of photos and drawings that tell the history of the railway station and cottage.

 The large open fire, rebuilt with stone taken from a derelict outbuilding takes centre stage here.
 Unlimited logs, kindling and matches supplied!

 The two new and sumptuous sofas enjoy fabulous views of Glen Dochart through the double sliding doors that step down on to a large decking.
 A re-upholstered Victorian armchair provides the ideal comfort for a read or snooze.

 Smart TV, DVD/Blu-Ray player (with a library of films) and bluetooth radio/CD player provide the modern entertainment options if you ever fancy a change from the scenery and peace and quiet.